MicroJPM

 - Potentiometer to adjust amplification

-- Potentiometer for comparator adjustment
+- Potentiometer to adjust comparator

 - Weight 10 g